CZ-NIC/knot/doc/reference.rst

 Selects if extra zone semantic checks are used or impacts of the mandatory checks.

 There are several mandatory checks which are always enabled and cannot be turned off.
 An error in a mandatory check causes the zone not to be loaded.
-Some of the mandatory checks can be weakened by setting ``soft``, when the zone isn't prevented from loading.
+Most of the mandatory checks can be weakened by setting ``soft``, which allows the zone to be loaded even if the check fails.

 If enabled, extra checks are used.
 These checks don't prevent the zone from loading.